 1. Social: With the help of Listening and overall social media marketing efforts, we were able to perform on some key metrics.
 According to the above chart, more than 100% of new users came to websites and blog pages from social sources.
 The same is reflected in the number of sessions.

 2. Referral: Similarly, our website registered a healthy number of users from web sources with substantial increment over the previous month.

-For now, Awario best fulfills our general and business-specific needs, but you may end up with a different one.
+For now, Awario best fulfils our general and business-specific needs, but you may end up with a different one.
 This is not a recommendation for Awario Tool, but a piece that chalks out the importance of Social Listening for most businesses and individuals out there.
 The journey is for an individual like you who can take practical inputs, which will come in handy when searching and finding an ideal tool.